First Aid: Diarrhea

 - weight loss

 What to Do

-Depending on the amount of fluid loss and the severity of diarrhea, your doctor will probably instruct you to:
+Depending on the amount of fluid lost and the severity of diarrhea, your doctor will suggest that you:

 - continue your child's regular diet and give more liquids

 - offer additional breast milk or formula to infants

 - use an oral rehydration solution (ORS) to replace lost fluids

 Do not offer plain water to infants — it doesn't have enough sodium and other minerals.
 Avoid apple juice and other sweet drinks because they may make diarrhea worse.

 - vomits repeatedly or refuses to drink liquids

 - has diarrhea that contains blood or mucus